edward19978695/baha-anime-analysis/README.md

 ## Exploratory Data Analysis <a name="eda"></a>
 After scraping data from the [Animation Crazy](https://ani.gamer.com.tw/) website, I conducted some exploratory data analysis (EDA) to gain insights from the data.

 ### i.
-Do Shorter Anime Get More Scoring Rates? <a name="scoreRateObserve"></a>
+Viewers Are More Likely to Score Fewer-Episode Anime  <a name="scoreRateObserve"></a>
 When I sorted the animations by the scoring conversion rate (`total scorings / total views`) in descending order, I noticed that the top-rated animations were not necessarily the most popular ones, but rather those with fewer episodes.
 This led me to an interesting question: Are shorter anime more likely to trigger viewers to rate?

 ![score rate order](plots/score_rate_order.png)

-Intuitively, this makes sense—once a viewer finishes watching a short anime, they are more likely to leave a rating, as it's easier to complete.
-However, I wanted to verify this assumption statistically.
+Intuitively, this makes sense: viewers are more likely to leave a rating after finishing the entire anime, and this process is easier with a fewer-episode anime.
+However, I wanted to confirm this assumption with statistical analysis.

 First, I calculated the correlation coefficient between `total episodes` and `scoring rate`, which came out to be around `-20%`.
 To further investigate whether this negative correlation is statistically significant, I built a regression model with `scoring rate` as the response variable and `total episodes` as the predictor.

 ![summary table](plots/summary-table.png)

-Although the P-value is quite small, the large number of observations (animation counts) compared to the number of parameters might make the result appear significant due to the sheer sample size.
-To address this concern, I designed a simple experiment: I randomly sampled 100 animations and built regression models based on their `scoring rate` and `total episodes`, recording the P-value and the correlation coefficient for each.
-This experiment was repeated 100 times, and the results are as follows:
+Although the P-value is quite small, the large number of observations (animations) relative to the number of parameters might make the result seem significant simply because of the sample size.
+To test this, I designed an experiment: I randomly selected 100 animations and built regression models based on their `scoring rate` and `total episodes`.
+I recorded the P-value and correlation coefficient for each model.
+This process was repeated 100 times, and the results are shown below:

 ![episode to score rate](plots/ep_count_to_score_rate_experiment.jpg)

-As shown in the above plots, all experiments revealed a negative correlation between `scoring rate` and `total episodes`, with most results being statistically significant.
-Therefore, I can conclude that viewers are indeed more willing to rate shorter anime with fewer episodes.
+As shown in the plots above, all experiments demonstrated a negative correlation between `scoring rate` and `total episodes`, with most results being statistically significant.
+Therefore, I can conclude that viewers are more likely to score anime with fewer episodes.

 [Back to Contents](#contents)